 I can think of a few ideas about what is causing this:

-PUFA consumption has risen through the twentieth century and especially after WW2 – this I believe is driving the obesity and chronic disease increase.
+PUFA consumption has risen through the twentieth century and especially after WW2 – some think this may be driving the obesity and chronic disease increase.
 I think it might be involved in low testosterone as well.
 More info here: PUFA Might Lower Testosterone

 Chemicals and Plastics.
 The use of agricultural chemicals really took off in the decades after WW2.
 Read more here: Pesticides May Lower Testosterone Synthetic plastic was invented in 1907, and plastics have been increasing ever since.
 Plastics accumulate in the environment and in our bodies, and they are known to disrupt testosterone.
 There is a whole host of other chemicals that we are now exposed to as well, such as flame retardants in the furniture and preservatives in the food.